News Features

 Richard

-A special congratulations to Dr. Adeyeye Adekunle, who not only completed his proposal defense but also passed his final exam defense with flying colors!
+A special congratulations to Dr. Adeyeye Adekunle, who not only completed his thesis defense but also passed his final exam defense with flying colors!

 Meanwhile, our research continues to grow—literally!
 Dr. Hattie Hope Makumbe, is our newly appointed Post Doctoral Researcher in our department.